 This post will warn you about the pitfalls that will, with certainty, keep you from doing mindfulness meditation right if you do not know about them.

 The largest pitfall, is that most people can not sit still to meditate for long enough to work through all of their emotions.
 Which is what you are going to have to do if you want to eliminate internal disagreements and stress and not feel emotional pain anymore.
 For me personally, I got to this point with around 300 hours of mindfulness meditation in just under a year.
-I was cripplingly depressed when I started, though I suspect this is about how long most people will take.
-Don’t be worried if it takes you more.
+I was cripplingly depressed when I started, and even more importantly, I didn’t have (or even know about) the skills in Part II and Part III of this blog, which made it take longer than it would have otherwise.

-A caveat to this, is that you need to do your initial several hundred hours of meditation in a relatively short period of time.
-(Edit: probably you don’t need this much if you learn the skills from Parts II and III, but I don’t have any data points on how much less yet.
-Definitely still read Part I first).
-Preferably a year or less, which means that you’ll need to do at least an hour a day.
+A caveat to this, is that you need to do your initial several hundred hours of meditation (or however long it takes you) in a relatively short period of time.
+It’s best to do at least an hour a day.
 You can do it as quickly as you like.
 The reason for this is that, you’ll acquire emotions that you need to process as you go through life, on top of your past emotions that also need to be processed.
 To make progress, you’ll need to work through incoming emotions faster than they come in.

 When I originally wrote this post, I said,